albertodemichelis/squirrel/doc/source/reference/language/functions.rst

 Tail recursion is a method for partially transforming a recursion in a program into an
 iteration: it applies when the recursive calls in a function are the last executed statements in that function (just before the return).
-If this happenes the squirrel interpreter collapses the caller stack frame before the recursive call; because of that very deep recursions are possible without risk of a stack overflow.::
+If this happenes the quirrel interpreter collapses the caller stack frame before the recursive call; because of that very deep recursions are possible without risk of a stack overflow.::